-- 2.8 The Leicestershire Highway Design Guide produced by Leicestershire County Council gives the normal maximum vehicular parking standards for development. - 2.9 Car parking provision should take into account: - the control of on-street parking in the area; - the development's exact nature and likely use; - its geographical location; - the standard of the surrounding road network and the traffic and - parking conditions on it; and - how accessible the development is using other methods of - transport, including public transport, walking or cycling. - 2.10 For residential development of 1 to 5 houses the Leicestershire Highway Design Guide gives the following standards2: - One space for each dwelling: - where car ownership may be low, such as town centres and other - locations where services can easily be reached by walking, cycling or public transport.
+2.8 The Leicestershire Highway Design Guide (LHDG) produced by Leicestershire County Council gives the normal maximum vehicular parking standards for development.
+The LHDG is a 'live' document hosted on the LCC website which should be checked against for any current updates.

+2.9 Car parking provision should take into account:

+- the control of on-street parking in the area; - the development's exact nature and likely use; - its geographical location; - the standard of the surrounding road network and the traffic and parking conditions on it; and - how accessible the development is using other methods of transport, including public transport, walking or cycling.

-2 or an option of applying an alternative Department for Communities and Local Government (DCLG) method based on a number of factors including car ownership levels, size and type of housing.
-For residential developments over 5 dwellings the Design Guide expects the DCLG method shall normally be applied. .
+2.10 For residential development of 1 to 5 houses the Leicestershire Highway Design Guide gives the following standards2:

+One space for each dwelling:

+• where car ownership may be low, such as town centres and other locations where services can easily be reached by walking, cycling or public transport.

-- Two spaces for each dwelling: - o urban locations with poor access to services and poor public transport - three-bedroom dwellings in suburban or rural areas; and - other locations where car ownership is likely to be higher than locations that are better served by public transport - Three spaces for each dwelling: - o four-bedroom dwellings in suburban or rural areas; or - other locations where car ownership is likely to be higher than locations that are better served by public transport. - 2.11 Residential off-street parking should be close to the dwellings served to make sure that they are fully used.
+Two spaces for each dwelling:

+- in urban locations with poor access to services and poor public transport; - for three-bedroom dwellings in suburban or rural areas; and - in other locations where car ownership is likely to be higher than locations that are better served by public transport.

+Three spaces for each dwelling:

+- for four-bedroom dwellings in suburban or rural areas; or - other locations where car ownership is likely to be higher than locations that are better served by public transport.

+2.11 Residential off-street parking should be close to the dwellings served to make sure that they are fully used.
 This will minimise the possibility of on-street parking problems.
 Separate parking areas which are remote from some or all of the properties that they serve, and which cannot be easily observed should be avoided.
-These can result in on-street parking problems and also crime, anti-social behaviour and maintenance problems which discourage their use and affects the overall quality and appearance of a development - 2.12 Anecdotal experience with some developments is that residents make little or no use of parking courts.
-As general guidance to avoid potential problems, remote parking areas if unavoidable should normally: - be located near to the main entrances to the properties that it serves, with as short and direct a walking route as is possible between the parking court and the property; - be secure, including enjoying good natural observation from neighboring buildings and not be surrounded by blank walls or close-boarded fences and so on; - be well lit; - limit planting to low ground cover only; - be suitably surfaced and drained, and you will be expected to provide clear details of future maintenance responsibilities have clearlydesignated spaces for individual dwellings; and - have open pedestrian routes to the parking area where possible. - 2.13 Traditional buildings usually have garages detached from the dwelling, provided as ancillary buildings within the curtilage of the dwelling house.
+These can result in on-street parking problems and also crime, anti-social behaviour and maintenance problems which discourage their use and affects the overall quality and appearance of a development.

+2.12 Anecdotal experience with some developments is that residents make little or no use of parking courts.
+As general guidance to avoid potential problems, remote parking areas if unavoidable should normally:

+- be located near to the main entrances to the properties that it serves, with as short and direct a walking route as is possible between the parking court and the property; - be secure, including enjoying good natural observation from neighboring buildings and not be surrounded by blank walls or close-boarded fences and so on; - be well lit; - limit planting to low ground cover only; - be suitably surfaced and drained, and you will be expected to provide clear details of future maintenance responsibilities; - have clearly-designated spaces for individual dwellings; and - have open pedestrian routes to the parking area where possible.

+2.13 Traditional buildings usually have garages detached from the dwelling, provided as ancillary buildings within the curtilage of the dwelling house.
 Such an arrangement may be preferable to integral garages which are a characteristic of estate development and can sometimes be out of scale and keeping with local character.

-Porches
+PORCHES